protontypes/open-sustainable-technology/README.md

 - [Machine-Learning-for-Solar-Energy-Prediction](https://github.com/ColasGael/Machine-Learning-for-Solar-Energy-Prediction) - Predict the power production of a solar panel farm from weather measurements using machine learning.
 - [elpv-dataset](https://github.com/zae-bayern/elpv-dataset) - A dataset of functional and defective solar cells extracted from EL images of solar modules.
 - [feedinlib](https://github.com/oemof/feedinlib) - Contains implementations of photovoltaic models to calculate electricity generation from a pv installation based on given solar radiation.
 Furthermore it contains all necessary pre-calculations.
-- [photovoltaic](https://github.com/pvedu/photovoltaic) - A library of python functions used in photovoltaics.
+- [photovoltaic](https://github.com/pvedu/photovoltaic) - A Python library used in photovoltaics.
-- [pvcaptest](https://github.com/pvcaptest/pvcaptest) - Collection of functions and jupyter notebooks to partially automate running a capacity test following ASTM E2848.
+- [pvcaptest](https://github.com/pvcaptest/pvcaptest) - Collection of functions and Jupyter Notebooks to partially automate running a capacity test following ASTM E2848.
 - [pvtrace](https://github.com/danieljfarrell/pvtrace) - Optical ray tracing for luminescent materials and spectral converter photovoltaic devices.
 - [SolarPILOT](https://github.com/NREL/SolarPILOT) - Solar power tower layout and optimization tool.
-- [solar-data-tools](https://github.com/slacgismo/solar-data-tools) - Some data analysis tools for working with historical PV solar time-series data sets.
+- [solar-data-tools](https://github.com/slacgismo/solar-data-tools) - Data analysis tools for working with historical PV solar time-series data sets.
 - [SolarPV-DER-simulation-utility](https://github.com/sibyjackgrove/SolarPV-DER-simulation-utility) - Allows user to run dynamics simulations for solar photovoltaic distributed energy resource connected to a stiff voltage source or to an external program.
 - [bifacial_radiance](https://github.com/NREL/bifacial_radiance) - Toolkit for working with RADIANCE for the ray-trace modeling of Bifacial Photovoltaics.
-- [autoXRD](https://github.com/PV-Lab/autoXRD) - A python package for automatic XRD pattern classification of thin-films, tweaked for small and class-imbalanced datasets.
+- [autoXRD](https://github.com/PV-Lab/autoXRD) - A Python package for automatic XRD pattern classification of thin-films, tweaked for small and class-imbalanced datasets.
-- [BayesProcess](https://github.com/PV-Lab/BayesProcess) - A python package for Physics informed Bayesian network inference using neural network surrogate model for matching process / variable / performance in solar cells.
+- [BayesProcess](https://github.com/PV-Lab/BayesProcess) - A Python package for Physics informed Bayesian network inference using neural network surrogate model for matching process / variable / performance in solar cells.
-- [solcore5](https://github.com/qpv-research-group/solcore5) - A multi-scale, python-based library for the modelling of solar cells and semiconductor materials.
+- [solcore5](https://github.com/qpv-research-group/solcore5) - A multi-scale, Python-based library for the modelling of solar cells and semiconductor materials.
 - [solax](https://github.com/squishykid/solax) - Read energy usage data from the real-time API on Solax solar inverters.
 - [bifacialvf](https://github.com/NREL/bifacialvf) - Bifacial PV View Factor model for system performance calculation.
 - [solar](https://github.com/oscarperpinan/solar) - Allows for reproducible research both for photovoltaics systems performance and solar radiation.
 - [SolarTherm](https://github.com/SolarTherm/SolarTherm) - Solar thermal power/fuel station performance simulation and optimization using Modelica.
 - [Charge Controller Firmware](https://github.com/LibreSolar/charge-controller-firmware) - Firmware for Libre Solar MPPT/PWM charge controllers.
 - [pvoutput](https://github.com/openclimatefix/pvoutput) - Python code for downloading PV data from PVOutput.org.
-- [predict_pv_yield](https://github.com/openclimatefix/predict_pv_yield) - Use machine learning to map from satellite imagery of clouds to solar PV yield.
+- [predict_pv_yield](https://github.com/openclimatefix/predict_pv_yield) - Use machine learning to map satellite imagery of clouds to solar PV yield.
-- [solar-panel-detection](https://github.com/alan-turing-institute/solar-panel-detection) - Using a combination of AI (machine vision), open data and short term forecasting, the project aims to determine the amount of solar electricity being put into the UK grid at a given time (i.e., “right now”, or “nowcasting”)
+- [solar-panel-detection](https://github.com/alan-turing-institute/solar-panel-detection) - Using a combination of AI (computer vision), open data and short-term forecasting, the project aims to determine the amount of solar electricity being put into the UK grid at a given time (i.e., “right now”, or “nowcasting”)
 - [solarpy](https://github.com/aqreed/solarpy) - This packages aims to provide a reliable solar radiation model, mainly based on the work of Duffie, J.A., and Beckman, W. A., 1974, "Solar energy thermal processes".
 - [solariot](https://github.com/meltaxa/solariot) - Leverage your IoT enabled Solar PV Inverter to stream your solar energy usage data to a real time dashboard.
 - [pvanalytics](https://github.com/pvlib/pvanalytics) - Quality control, filtering, feature labeling, and other tools for working with data from photovoltaic energy systems.